ppy/osu-wiki/news/2020/2020-01-17-beatmap-spotlights-autumn-2019.md

 [![](/wiki/shared/news/2020-01-17-beatmap-spotlights-autumn-2019/osu/last.jpg)](https://osu.ppy.sh/beatmapsets/1015203)

-Stop arguing over whether flawless playability and high-end aesthetic can exist in the same map: ::captin1::{ user=689997 } and [Kalibe](https://osu.ppy.sh/users/3376777) have proven in their collaboration work, lmy - Last words, that it is completely possible.
+Stop arguing over whether flawless playability and high-end aesthetic can exist in the same map: ::captin1::{ user=689997 } and ::Kalibe::{ user=3376777 } have proven in their collaboration work, lmy - Last words, that it is completely possible.
 Multiple takes on emphasis combining with positively weird but well-designed slider patterns bring a whole new playing experience set to Aitsuki Nakuru's beautiful voice.

 *written by ::Ryuusei Aika::{ user=7777875 }*